Citi® Double Cash Card review: 18-month BT offer

-Where most popular cash-back credit cards offer one chance at rewards, this is the only card that earns you 1% cash back when you buy and 1% cash back as you pay for those purchases, whether in full or over time (minimum payment must be made on time to earn rewards).
+This is the only card that earns 2% on every purchase with unlimited 1% cash back when you buy and 1% cash back as you pay for those purchases, whether in full or over time.
+Simply make a minimum payment to earn your rewards.

 author Jennifer Doss